horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 > Generally, it's expected for a service to ensure that users always maintain unconditional control over the assets on the platform.

 For instance, someone may build a service on Ethereum blockchain that has a special admin level account that can freeze other users' funds on the service.
-Such services may have some DeFi properties but cannot be really called DeFi.
+Such services may have some DeFi properties but cannot be really classified as DeFi service.

 ## DeFi History